Learn about the different flight modes and options to interact with a WingtraOne flight.

 - WingtraOne is very close to crashing into a building due to planning mistake or hardware failure— stopping the motor will prevent the WingtraOne from crashing into the building with the motor spinning and reduce the risk of injury

-The emergency shut-off can only be triggered from the tablet by clicking on the respective button and moving the slider from the left to the right as shown in the images below.
+The motor off can only be triggered from the tablet by clicking on the respective button and moving the slider from the left to the right as shown in the images below.

-THERE IS NO WAY TO REGAIN CONTROL ON EMERGENCY STOP!
+THERE IS NO WAY TO REGAIN CONTROL ON MOTOR OFF!

 Emergency button triggered from the tablet